regenwatchdog/regenwatchdog.github.io/_estates/lambeth/centrallhill.md

 Whilst the decant and re-housing programme started in 2016, the estate remains fully occupied with [void units being let out at full market rents or as temporary accommodation at LHA rates](https://www.whatdotheyknow.com/request/581698/response/1393236/attach/4/Attachment%202.pdf).

+The estate is not one of those listed as having agreed [grant funding](/approved/funding) from the mayor or that has been [exempted](/approved/ballotexemptions) from his requirement to ballot residents on the demolition of their homes.